ealbiol/alliantum_careers/ReadMe/README.md

 ## 4.  **Setting Sendinblue Lists.**

-When users fill the form to receive new job offers they have to choose the department they are interested in.
-The 'Lists' Sendinblue's functionality is set so that the contact details are sent in different office departments list.
+When users fill the form to receive new job offers they have to choose the job positions they are interested in from a multi-select menu.
+The 'Lists' Sendinblue's functionality is set so that the contact details are sent in different job position lists.

   <img alt="Sendinblue Lists Image" src="lists.png" />

-The departments list can be found in the component 'NotifyMeButton'.
+The job positions list list can be found in data.js:

 ```
-const departmentsLists = [
+export const allDepartmentsReactSelect = [
+    { id: 10, value: "All Positions", label: "All Positions" },
-        { name: "IT", id: 4 },
+    { id: 7, value: "Digital Marketing", label: "Digital Marketing" },
-        { name: "HR", id: 5 },
+    { id: 6, value: "Business Systems", label: "Business Systems" },
-        { name: "Business System", id: 6 },
+    { id: 5, value: "HR", label: "HR" },
-        { name: "Digital Marketing", id: 7 }
+    { id: 4, value: "IT", label: "IT" }
 ]
 ```

+The job position id must be equal to the one given by sendinblue to that specific job position list.

 ## 5.  **Receiving Job Applications.**